moneroexamples/onion-monero-viewer/README.md

  - no javascript, no web analytics trackers, no images,
  - open sourced,
  - made fully in C++,
- - the only explorer showing encrypted payments ID,
- - the only explorer with the ability to search by encrypted payments ID, tx public keys, outputs public keys, input key images, output amount index and its amount,
  - the only explorer showing ring signatures,
  - the only explorer showing transaction extra field,
  - the only explorer that can show which outputs belong to the given Monero address and viewkey,